taosourcerer/source/README.md

 A perfect reasoner could deduce some things about the world even before receiving any empirical data.
 How would that _prior model_ look like?
 Our goal is to answer that question.
-In doing so, we are constructing a philosophical system to unify all theoretical knowledge.
+In doing so, we are constructing a philosophical system which unifies all theoretical knowledge.
-This system also provides an organizing principle for creating new knowledge.
 There is a natural way in which all of knowledge gracefully folds together.
 The number of reasonable ways of thinking about the world is limited.
 It is possible to construct a system which is optimal.
+This system provides an organizing principle for creating new knowledge.

 The output this project is a document: [source.pdf](https://github.com/taosourcerer/source/blob/master/source.pdf) The document presents a worldview.